fsspec/gdrivefs/README.md

 2. OAuth with user credentials

  A browser will be opened to complete the OAuth authentication flow.
-Afterwards, the access token will be stored locally, and you can re-use it in subsequent sessions.
+Afterwards, the access token will be stored locally, and you can reuse it in subsequent sessions.

 ```python
 # use this the first time you run